Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Experiments

-We demonstrate the extremely redundant property of delta parameters of both decoder- and encoder-based LMs after SFT.
-To achieve such a goal, we vary the value of drop rate $d$ in [0.0, 0.1, 0.2, $\cdots$, 0.9, 0.99] and apply DARE with each drop rate to get models after dropping the corresponding delta parameters.
-Note that when $d$ is set to 0.0, we actually obtain the standard SFT models.
-We report the performance of various decoder-based LMs on AlpacaEval, GSM8K, and HumanEval as well as encoder-based LMs on eight GLUE datasets in \figref{fig:llms_drop_rate_scaling_curve} and \figref{fig:plms_drop_rate_curve}.
-Please refer to the additional results of decoder-based LMs on MATH and MBPP in \figref{fig:llms_drop_rate_scaling_curve_MATH_MBPP} in \secref{section-appendix-additional_results_llms_drop_rate_scaling_curve_MATH_MBPP}.
+We show the extremely redundant property of SFT delta parameters of both decoder- and encoder-based LMs.
+We vary drop rate $p$ in [0.0, 0.1, 0.2, $\cdots$, 0.9, 0.99] and apply DARE to get models after removing the corresponding ratio of delta parameters.
+When $p$ is equal to 0.0, we actually obtain the standard SFT LMs.
+We report the performance of decoder-based LMs on GSM8K and HumanEval as well as encoder-based LMs on eight GLUE datasets in \figref{fig:llms_drop_rate_scaling_curve} and \figref{fig:plms_drop_rate_curve}.
+Please see results of decoder-based LMs on AlpacaEval, MATH, and MBPP in \figref{fig:llms_drop_rate_scaling_curve_AlpacaEval_MATH_MBPP} in \secref{section-appendix-additional_results_llms_drop_rate_scaling_curve_AlpacaEval_MATH_MBPP}.

-From the results, we can make the following conclusions.
-Firstly, \textit{the delta parameters of both encoder- and decoder-based LMs are highly redundant}.
-In most cases, we can drop 90\% delta parameters without significantly decreasing the performance (the models would even obtain better results when removing certain delta parameters).
-The drop rate can even be set to 99\% under some conditions, such as WizardMath-70B, WizardCoder-Python series models, llama-2-13b-code-alpaca, bert-base-uncased on RTE, and roberta-base on CoLA, STS-B, and RTE.
-These observations reveal the extreme redundancy of delta parameters of SFT LMs and motivate the design of more effective and efficient SFT strategies.

-Secondly, \textit{the tolerance of drop rates increases with the sizes of LMs, i.e., LMs with larger sizes are able to work well with higher drop rates}.
-For example, WizardMath-70B performs well with a 0.99 drop rate while WizardMath-7B and WizardMath-13B fail.
-Similar trends also happen with WizardCoder-Python series models.
-This may be because LMs with larger sizes can show stronger abilities \cite{DBLP:journals/tmlr/WeiTBRZBYBZMCHVLDF22}, and thus we hypothesize they learn a multitude of low-rank structures similar to LoRA \cite{DBLP:conf/iclr/HuSWALWWC22} by just fine-tuning considerably fewer parameters during SFT.
-Such a property depicts some connections with the scaling laws of LMs \cite{DBLP:journals/corr/abs-2001-08361,DBLP:journals/corr/abs-2203-15556}, indicating that there may exist quantifiable correlations between model sizes and drop rates they can afford.
+We conclude that: (1) \textit{the SFT delta parameters of both encoder- and decoder-based LMs are highly redundant}.
+DARE can effectively remove 90\% delta parameters without significantly decreasing the performance.
+In some cases, the drop rate $p$ can even reach 99\%; (2) \textit{the tolerance of drop rate increases with the sizes of LMs, i.e., LMs with more parameters can withstand higher drop rate}.
+For example, WizardMath-70B performs well when $p = 0.99$ while WizardMath-7B and WizardMath-13B fail.
+This depicts some connections with the scaling laws of LMs \cite{DBLP:journals/corr/abs-2001-08361,DBLP:journals/corr/abs-2203-15556}, indicating that there may exist quantifiable correlations between model sizes and drop rates they can afford.

-Finally, we notice that the performance of WizardLM-70B drastically declines on AlpacaEval when the drop rate is 0.9 (different from the behaviors of WizardMath-70B and WizardCoder-Python-34B).
-One possible reason is that the instruction-following task on AlpacaEval is more difficult and requires general abilities with more delta parameters via SFT, causing more obvious dependencies among parameters (especially on LMs with larger sizes).
-Therefore, when the ratio of dropped delta parameters reaches a relatively small value (e.g., 0.9 in this case), the dependent relationships among parameters are destroyed, leading to unsatisfactory performance.